Location: Cape Tribulation, Queensland, Australia

 What you bring will depend on how long you plan to stay along your journey and your preferred method for camping and sleeping.
 Given that there are water sources (see above), it is only necessary to bring enough water for the hike in to the first water source.
 However, water purification tablets or systems are strongly advised.
 It is also recommended, as with any difficult trip, to bring a first aid kit and PLB.
 Most of the area has no mobile phone reception.

 Below are some additional tips to consider:

 - Pick up all your rubbish and take it back with you.
-Do not burn it.
+Do not bury it or burn it.

 - Avoid the wet season, as the rocks, moss, and roots become slippery once wet, and there are some very technical sections along this trail.

 - There are plenty of leeches after rain.
 There is really nothing you can do to avoid them, unfortunately.